HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

-Other tutorials in this series will explore how to perform more complicated generation and analysis of XRISM-Xtend data, but here we will focus on making single aperture light curves and spectra for an object that can be semi-reasonably treated as a 'point' source.
-The supernova-remnant LMC N132D.
+Other tutorials in this series will explore how to perform more complicated generation and analysis of XRISM-Xtend data, but here we will focus on making single aperture light curves and spectra for an object that can be semi-reasonably treated as a 'point' source; the supernova-remnant LMC N132D.

+We make use of the HEASoftPy interface to HEASoft tasks throughout this demonstration.

 ### Inputs